 Ultrasound instruments listen for high frequency sounds that are not heard in the range of normal human hearing.
-Typical applications include compressed air & gas leak detection, sildenafil electrical inspection, mind and condition monitoring applications.
+Typical applications include compressed air & gas leak detection, electrical inspection, and condition monitoring applications.

 Ultrasound technology can easily be implemented into established maintenance & reliability programs that are currently using other technologies such as vibration analysis & infrared.
-The best M&R programs are ones that do not rely on one single technology, ampoule but multiple technologies.
+The best M&R programs are ones that do not rely on one single technology, but multiple technologies.
 Here are some tips to assist you:

 Best Practices for Mechanical Inspection

 • Initial ultrasound data should include both decibel readings and sound files

 • Once baseline has been established, decibel readings are recorded